How to use Technology to support Active Experiential Learning

 To help Educators with their professional development, Natural Born Leaders created a new teacher training program “ACTIVE LEARNING BOOSTER“.
 It’s the first self-paced online course for Early Childhood and Early Primary Teachers who are ready to offer Future-Oriented Education based on the Active Experiential Holistic Learning approach that works for every child and for every educator, regardless of the curriculum framework and the country of origin.

-The entire program lasts for 5 weeks (depending on the learning pace) and ends with a Certificate of Completion outlining the developed skillset in detail.
+The entire program ends with a Certificate of Completion outlining the developed skillset in detail.

 Click the button below to access the ACTIVE LEARNING BOOSTER program webpage with full information on the content and instant access to FREE Module with free video training materials.